fusionbox/django-argonauts/doc/shortcuts.rst

 **get_object_page_or_throw(queryset, request[, page_param='page'][, page_size_param='page_size'][, page_size_default=10])**
   Paginates a queryset, returning the requested object page or returning an http response if an error occurs.

-  Given a non-integer page number, a ``HttpResponseBadRequest`` will be returned.

-  Given a page number greater than 1 that returns an empty page, a ``HttpResponseNotFound`` will be returned.
+  Given a non-integer page number, or a page number greater than 1 raises a ``django.http.Http404`` exception.

-  It is up to you to return the HttpResponse.

   If ``pure_pagination`` is found in the ``INSTALLED_APPS``, this function will use ``pure_pagination.Paginator`` as opposed to the default ``django.core.paginator.Paginator``.